 In a two-year stint as a comedy writer and on-air performer with FM 104, then boasting the largest per capita audience in Australian radio, he landed the Australian Federation of Radio Broadcasters “Raward” for the Best New Talent on Australian metropolitan radio in 1989.

 In 1990 he authored and self-published “The Power’s Bitter History of the New South Wales Rugby League Finals” – the first ever history of what is now the National Rugby League.
 It was a runaway best seller.
 Another two editions followed with over 17,000 books sold.
-During the NRL’s centenary year in 2008, Steve produced a third edition “The Finals: 100 years of National Rugby League Finals”, again a runaway success.
+During the NRL’s centenary year in 2008, Steve produced a third edition “The Finals: 100 years of National Rugby League Finals”, again a huge success.

 Meantime Steve’s bookings as a comedian, after-dinner speaker and master of ceremonies continue to build.
 His clients all demand, and receive, the very best in quality entertainment.